swimmingly/swimmingly.github.io/_pages/make.md

 1. table or desk
 2. measure
 	1. Note: before purchase, test tools for accuracy, which can vary between identical tools, even of good brands.
 Instructions below.
-	2. metric ruler, 45--50cm, clear plastic.
-If reproducing plans by hand rather than printing them, also get a 30cm [Incra ruler](https://www.incra.com).
+	2. metric ruler, 500-, clear plastic.
+	3. metric ruler, 300-, stainless [Incra rule](https://www.incra.com).
 For its effortless marking precision, I recommend it for making anything at all ever.
 It's the greatest hand tool I have ever used.
-	3. metric measuring tape, 5m
+	4. metric measuring tape, 5m
 		1. common in dollar stores and Harbor Freight Tools in America
 		2. hook tape on end of meter stick and compare marks for accuracy of external measurement
 		3. push end of meter stick against a wall, put tape on top of meter stick, and compare marks for accuracy of internal measurement
-	4. optional: meter stick, steel with engraved marks
+	5. optional: meter stick, steel with engraved marks
 		1. skip this in America.
 It's too hard to find.
 You just need a long straight edge.
-		2. put marked edges of two sticks together so 40cm mark of one meets 60cm mark of other
+		2. put marked edges of two sticks together so marks meet each other
 		2. push ends of both against a wall and check how well marks line up
 		3. repeat with other sticks till you find a match
 		4. buy one of them